A legacy of lockdown

 Introduction to the Loving Earth Project

 Linda Murgatroyd, Founder of the Loving Earth Project and clerk of the Quaker Arts Network, gives an introduction to the project.

 Loving Earth Guided Meditation

 A guided meditation produced for the Loving Earth Project and Sustainable Merton

 Loving Earth Project workshop leader and artist, Lottie Percival, has made a series of creative tutorials to inspire makers working on their Loving Earth Project panels.

 These educational workshops guide panel makers through many exciting and sustainable textile techniques they can use to create their designs.

 Printmaking at home

 A Loving Earth Project tutorial on printmaking at home, focusing on potato printing.
 Created by Lottie Percival.

-Newsletters from the Loving Earth Project
+Loving Earth Project

 The Loving Earth Project, founded by Merton resident Linda Murgatroyd, is a new community project that celebrates people, places, creatures and other things we love but which are threatened by growing environmental breakdown.
 The project aims to help people engage with the challenges issues of the Climate Crisis by making connections between one place, person, thing they love, how their own actions might be threatening its future, and how they might become part of the solution instead.